 La Trobe University industry cadetship program at MDFRC

 The MDFRC is proud to support the La Trobe University industry cadetship program.
-Each summer several students from La Trobe University spend 8-10 weeks working with staff from the MDFRC during the summer holiday period (December to February).The cadetship is available to undergraduate students who are about to complete their second year and are interested in pursuing a career in aquatic ecology.
+Each summer several students from La Trobe University spend 8-10 weeks working with research staff from the MDFRC during the summer holiday period (November to February).The cadetship is available to La Trobe University undergraduate students who are about to complete their second year and are interested in pursuing a career in aquatic ecology.

-Since 2006, the MDFRC has supported 33 La Trobe University students from Bundoora and Wodonga campuses.
-Ten of these students have progressed to complete Honours degrees with an MDFRC staff supervisor, three of these students have progressed to undertake PhD studies with an MDFRC staff supervisor and fifteen of these students have gained some form of employment with the MDFRC.
+Since 2006, the MDFRC has supported 35 La Trobe University students from Bundoora and Wodonga campuses.
+Twelve of these students have progressed to complete Honours degrees with an MDFRC staff supervisor, three of these students have progressed to undertake PhD studies with an MDFRC staff supervisor and nineteen of these students have gained some form of employment with the MDFRC.

 For further information contact: